-Every podcast should be submitted to Apple Podcasts' directory.
-Unlike other platforms (like Spotify, and Google Podcasts) Apple still requires you to submit your podcast feed manually.
-You'll need to access Podcast Connect, and submit your podcast's RSS feed there.
+Every podcast should be submitted to the Apple Podcasts directory.
+Unlike other platforms (like Spotify and Google Podcasts), Apple still requires you to submit your podcast feed manually.
+You'll need to access Podcast Connect and submit your podcast's RSS feed there.

 Create an account on Apple Podcast Connect – this is Apple's dashboard for podcasters; you'll submit your RSS feed here.

 Sign up for podcast hosting – you'll need a place to host your audio files and RSS feed.